 - See a GP (local doctor) in four to six weeks for a check-up.

 It is important to have your blood group checked.
 If you’re RhD negative and the fetus is RhD positive this can cause problems for future pregnancies.
 This is because the fetus’s blood cells have RhD antigen attached to them, whereas yours do not.
 If small amounts of the fetus’s blood mixes with your blood, your immune system may perceive this difference in blood cells as a threat and produce antibodies to fight against the fetus’s blood.
 Once your body has made these antibodies they can’t be removed.
 This is unlikely to have caused your miscarriage and is more likely to affect future pregnancies.
-That’s because the process of producing antibodies takes time.
-Women with a negative blood type usually need an Anti D injection which will stop the antibodies from forming.
+Women with a negative blood type usually need an Anti-D injection, which will stop the antibodies forming.

 Future pregnancies after a miscarriage